 Second, its fiberglass reinforcement provides it with incredible strength for shipping heavier products.
 And its water-activated adhesive bonds the tape to a box once it dries—meaning it’s a tamper-evident packaging material that’ll show if someone else tries to open the box.

 And third, it’s the perfect canvas for having a little fun and showing off your brand.
-Whether you simply tile your logo across it, flood it with color, or add clever messaging, custom tape makes it clear a shipment comes from you and no one else.
+Whether you simply tile your logo across it, flood it with colour, or add clever messaging, custom tape makes it clear a shipment comes from you and no one else.
 And that’s a huge boon to your business and its reputation.

 Custom water activated tape is both recyclable and biodegradable.
 And it requires no special handling once you’re done with it, either—simply leave it on the box when you toss it into your recycling bin.